Flickerstick: Reunion

 "Playing with them again, even just one last show, would mean the world to me; and I know, thanks to social media, that a whole lot of people out there agree with me on that."

 Fletcher, Weir and Kreig expressed a willingness to consider reunion shows as well.

 On January 4, 2022, it was announced on Flickerstick official social media posts that the band would be reuniting for one show with all 5 original band members.
 The reunion concert took place at the House of Blues in Dallas Texas on June 25, 2022.
 Due to popular demand, the band added a second performance to the reunion, which took place at the same venue on June 24, 2022.

 On June 18, 2022, it was announced on the band's official facebook page that the reunion would proceed past the 2 announced reunion shows.
 Brandin, Rex and Todd would be reuniting with fellow DFW musician Beau Wagener and vocalist & bass guitarist Fatima Thomas joining the band as well.
 On September 11, the new line-up released their first single titled "Shine On."
+In November 2025, Flickerstick released Superluminal, its first album of new material in over two decades.